-Equity instruments-
+Equity instruments -

-Equity instruments are valued at their fair value.
+Are valued at their fair value.
 In the case of securities registered with the National Securities Registry (RNV) or authorized, registered or regulated in markets recognized by the Commission, the fair value is the price received from the price supplier.